Simon Dinnerstein

 Simon Dinnerstein (born February 16, 1943) is an American artist, best known for the painted work, The Fulbright Triptych (1971).

 Early life and education

 Dinnerstein was born in Brownsville, Brooklyn, New York, in 1943 to pharmacist Louis and homemaker Sarah Dinnerstein.
-One of two children, his older brother Harvey Dinnerstein was also an artist.
+The second of two sons, he has an older brother, Harvey Dinnerstein, who also became an artist.

 Dinnerstein holds a Bachelor of Arts in history from the City College of New York.
 He studied painting and drawing at the Brooklyn Museum Art School with Louis Grebenak, David Levine, and Richard Mayhew.

 Career

 He was a member of the faculty at the New School for Social Research, Parsons School of Design, and New York City Technical College.
 He lectures widely and has lectured at Pennsylvania State University.

 The Fulbright Triptych

 Dinnerstein's most notable painting, The Fulbright Triptych, was started in Germany in 1971 while he served as a Fulbright Scholar in Graphics.
 It was completed in 1974.
 A largely autobiographical work, it combines stark realism with American figurative tradition to produce a secular rendering of the usually religious form, the triptych.

 Writer Jonathan Lethem commented: "Simon Dinnerstein's The Fulbright Triptych is one of those singular and astonishing works of art which seem to imply a description of the whole world merely by insisting on a scrupulous gaze at one perfect instant."
 The oil-on-wood painting consists of three panels approximately 14 feet wide, depicting a graphic artist's studio.
 Three figures, representing the Dinnerstein family, occupy the outer panels.
 The central panel consists of the artist's desk, engraving tools, a copper disk of the commissioned Fulbright engraving project, and an outward view in perspective of Hessisch Lichtenau (near to Kassel).
 Plants, photographs, old master's paintings, children's grade school writing, and an exit visa from Russia, appear tacked to the wall of the studio.
 The Triptych is noted for its symmetry, meticulous detail, mixture of textures, and sense of space.

 Widely praised, with each viewer bringing a different sensibility and interpretation of the work, the painting is the subject of numerous essays, articles, and books, including The Suspension of Time: Reflections of Simon Dinnerstein's 'The Fulbright Triptych edited by Daniel Slager, published 2011.